davidhu2000/youtube_desktop/README.md

 Please click [here](https://github.com/davidhu2000/youtube_desktop/issues/new) to report an issue or request a new feature.

-See [Git Instructions](docs/git_instructions.md) for steps on how to pull remote branches and fast forward branches that are behind the master.
+**See [Git Instructions](docs/git_instructions.md) for instructions on:**

+- pull remote branches that are not on local repo.
+- fast forward branches that are behind the master.
+- stash and un-stash uncommitted changes

 # Technologies